How Many Kilometers In 100 Mi

 Definition of a Mile

 A mile is a unit of length in the imperial and United States customary systems.
 There are several definitions of a mile, but the most commonly used today is the statute mile, which is defined as exactly 5,280 feet, or 1,760 yards.
 The statute mile is used for most land measurements in the United States and the United Kingdom.
-Historically, the mile has roots in the Roman mille passus, which meant "thousand paces."
-Over time, the length of the mile has varied across different regions and time periods, but the standardized statute mile provides a consistent measure for modern use.
+But historically, the mile has roots in the Roman mille passus, which meant "thousand paces. " Over time, the length of the mile has varied across different regions and time periods, but the standardized statute mile provides a consistent measure for modern use.

 Definition of a Kilometer